HSK2003/HSK2003/README.md

 - 👋 Hi, I’m @HSK2003
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning web doveloper
+- 🌱 I’m currently learning web dovelopment
 - 📫 How to reach me hameedsharif22@gmaile.com
 <!---
 HSK2003/HSK2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.